-The Global Support Initiative to Indigenous Peoples and Community-Conserved Territories and Areas (ICCA-GSI) was formed to lead the improved recognition, support, and overall effectiveness for biodiversity conservation, sustainable livelihoods and resilience to climate change, of territories and areas conserved by indigenous peoples and local communities (ICCAs).
-To reach its intended goal, ICCA-GSI works at the global, national and local levels and is based on the principle of partnerships and adding value to existing community and civil society efforts.
+The Global Support Initiative to Indigenous Peoples and Community-Conserved Territories and Areas (ICCA-GSI) was formed to lead the improved recognition, support, and overall effectiveness of ICCAs relevant to biodiversity conservation, sustainable livelihoods and resilience to climate change.
+To reach its intended goal, ICCA-GSI works at various levels and is based on the principle of partnerships that add value to new or existing community and civil society efforts.
 At the global and regional levels, ICCA-GSI facilitates the networking, knowledge production and exchange between national CSO initiatives.
 At the regional and national levels, it establishes learning networks to coordinate support for ICCAs and promotes regional exchanges between NGOs and CBOs working towards the recognition and support of ICCAs, governance of Protected Areas and co-management arrangements.